 - nausea (feeling sick).

 Duromine should not be used if you have heart disease, high blood pressure, an overactive thyroid gland or glaucoma.
-It also isn't suitable for women who are pregnant, may become pregnant or are breastfeeding.
+It also isn't suitable if you are pregnant, may become pregnant or are breastfeeding.
 Read more about Duromine.

 Saxenda (also called liraglutide)